topij/vipunen-market-analysis/docs/CLI_GUIDE.md

   --variant "Rastor Oy" \
   --variant "Rastor" \
   --output-dir "reports/rastor_analysis_2023" \
-  --filter-qual-types \
+  --filter-qual-types
-  --filter-by-institution-quals
 ```

 This command will:
 1. Load data from the specified CSV file
 2. Analyze data for "Rastor-instituutti" and its variants
 3. Use "RI" as a short name in titles and filenames
-4. Save results to "reports/rastor_analysis_2023"
+4. Save results to "reports/rastor_analysis_2023/education_market_ri/"
 5. Filter to only include ammattitutkinto and erikoisammattitutkinto
-6. Filter to focus only on qualifications offered by Rastor-instituutti